AnimeshShaw/PsychoHasher/README.md

 # PsychoHasher
 A Java based utility for hashing and hash verification.

-## Project Currently in Development
+## Project Completion: 80%

+Features to implment: Verify Hashes